eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

-At regular interval we get the status change and for a matching publication.
+At regular intervals, we get the status change and for a matching publication.
 In between, the writing thread sleeps for 20 milliseconds.

 ```
 while (writer.publication_matched_status().current_count() == 0) {